Frequently Asked Questions

 Yes.
 Please check with your airline to find out more about their luggage requirements.
 Normally, you can check two bags and carry one bag on the plane.
 International suitcase weight limits are normally 50 pounds; however, this may change.

 Q: Can I drink the water?

 In Spain, France, England, and Italy, you can drink the water; however, bottled water is still common.
 In Latin America and China we recommend that students always drink bottled water.

 Students may experience some form of culture shock.
 Reading the section titled "Living in the Country & Learning the Language" in your Online Orientation, will help you understand what you are going through and, hopefully, make it easier.

 Q: Can I buy books in English?
 Or should I bring over a lot of English books?

 Books in English are available, but they are very expensive.
 If you plan to do personal reading in addition to your coursework at the university, consider bringing a book with you or purchasing a book in the language of the country where you are studying.
 The ISA-HS staff or the university professors are more than happy to recommend reading materials that are appropriate for your language level.
 Be sure to bring your Spanish/French/Italian/Chinese grammar book because the English explanations can be very helpful.

 Q: Are there any required immunizations when traveling to Costa Rica or on any ISA-HS program?

 There are no required immunizations when traveling to any of the ISA-HS program locations, however ISA-HS always recommends checking with your doctor to see if they feel it necessary for a student to receive inoculations.
-In Costa Rica, risk of contracting malaria is minimal but decisions about immunizations and anti-malarial medications should be made on a personal basis after consultation with your personal physician.
+In Costa Rica and the Dominican Republic, risk of contracting malaria is minimal but decisions about immunizations and anti-malarial medications should be made on a personal basis after consultation with your personal physician.